Making Requests

 Reusing Requests

-If you want to reuse a request from an earlier test instead of reissuing it, you can give the initial request a name, and then have your other tests use that named request.
+If you want to reuse requests from earlier tests instead of reissuing them, you can give the initial request a name, or tags.

 group do